 For example, suppose you are running an experiment that aims to improve the average order value for your e-commerce site.
 Your visitors usually submit orders with an average total value of $200.
 Imagine a small number of visitors who submitted orders with 100 or even 1000 times higher value than the average.
 If the result calculations included these extreme orders, they could introduce bias into your A/B comparison and lead you to draw the wrong conclusions from your experiment.

-How outlier smoothing works at Optimizely
+How outlier smoothing works

 arithmetic mean + (3 * standard deviation)